ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Implicit Type Conversions

 Arithmetic operations are always performed with a single type [(49)](https://eel.is/c++draft/expr.arith.conv).
+There are operations that are not arithmetic, such as bit shifts and Boolean logic.
 If the operator is not a unary operator and the operands doesn't have the same type but are at least as large as `int` then one of them will be converted to the type of the other.
 This process is called the usual arithmetic conversions.
 The way this is done is non-trivial, but for this note we simplify it to the following rules: